-Federal methodology (FM)
+- $\Box$ Federal methodology (FM)

-Institutional methodology (IM)
+- □ Institutional methodology (IM)

-$\boxtimes$ Both FM and IM
+- $\boxtimes$ Both FM and IM

-Need-based Non-need-based (Include non-need- based aid use to meet need.)
-(Exclude non-need- based aid use to meet need.)
-Scholarships/Grants Federal 4,199,873 0 State all states, not only the state in which your institution is located 3,702,926 0 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
-39,484,149 26,047,869 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college 1,518,671 834,625 Total Scholarships/Grants 48,905,619 26,882,494 Self-Help Student loans from all sources (excluding parent loans) 12,533,464 4,869,501 Federal Work-Study 501,010 State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)
-569,985 309,000 Total Self-Help 13,604,459 5,178,501 Parent Loans 1,999,566 1,293,941
+Need-based Non-need-based Scholarships/Grants (Include non-need- (Exclude non- Scholar Shipo, Grands based aid use to need-based aid use meet need.) to meet need.)
+Federal 4787472 0 State all states, not only the state in which your institution is located 3407149 0 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).
+33828874 26091105 Scholarships/grants from external sources (e.g. Kiwanis, National Merit) not awarded by the college 1369530 244491 Total Scholarships/Grants 43393025 26335596

+Need-based Non-need-based

+Self-Help (Include non-need- (Exclude non-

+based aid use to need-based aid use

+meet need.) to meet need.)

+Student loans from all sources (excluding parent loans) 2837739 11290654

+Federal Work-Study 595307 Not Applicable

+State and other (e.g., institutional) work-study/employment (Note: Excludes Federal Work-Study captured above.)
+190500 1069269

+Total Self-Help 3626546 12359923

+Need-based Non-need-based

+Miscellaneous (Include non-need- (Exclude non-

+based aid use to need-based aid use

+meet need.) to meet need.)

+Parent Loans 2173795 1854396

+Tuition Waivers

-Need-based Non-need-based (Include non-need- based aid use to meet need.)
-(Exclude non-need- based aid use to meet need.)
-Tuition Waivers Note: Reporting is optional.
-Report tuition waivers in this row if you choose to report them.
-Do not report tuition waivers elsewhere.
-Athletic Awards 2,096,605 1,657,146
+Note: Reporting is optional.
+Report tuition waivers in this

+row if you choose to report them.
+Do not report tuition

+waivers elsewhere.

+Athletic Awards 103081 3703971

 - H2.
-Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+Number of Enrolled Students Awarded Aid: List the number of degree-seeking full-time and less-than-full-time undergraduates who applied for and were awarded financial aid from any source. - ✓ Aid that is non-need-based but that was used to meet need should be counted as need-based aid. - ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, firstyear students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.